-An overland flow flooding hazard is proposed to be rezoned as C2 Environmental Conservation to limit development and ensure the impacts of the most severe and frequent overland flow events are avoided.
-The identification of the most frequent and severe overland flow areas is derived from overland flow modelling undertaken in conjunction with the Goulburn Floodplain Risk Management Study and Plan which implements the requirements of the NSW Floodplain Development Manual.
+Areas identified as being constrained by riverine and overland flow flooding hazards are proposed to be rezoned as C2 Environmental Conservation to limit development and ensure the impacts of the most severe and frequent flood events are avoided.
+The identification of the most frequent and severe flood prone areas is derived from the Goulburn Floodplain Risk Management Study and Plan and overland flow modelling, undertaken concurrently.
 This approach seeks to incorporate the best available hazard information into the zoning of the Local Environmental Plan which is consistent with current flood studies and floodplain risk management plans.
-The C2 Environmental Conservation zoning seeks to manage the overland flow risk associated with the growth of the Brisbane Grove Precinct.
+The C2 Environmental

+Conservation zoning seeks to manage the flood risk associated with the growth of the Brisbane Grove Precinct.